The Shannonbridge Fortifications sit on the banks of the River Shannon and is described as one of the most iconic buildings along the river.

 The main building of The Fort was restored by Fergal and Linda Moran and it is the perfect place to stop and visit when in the area.

 There is a café and gift shop located within the Fortifications.
-The River Café is open daily from 10:00 from Easter to October with a great selection of light bites, big bites, sweet treats, pizzas and daily specials.
+The River Café is open daily from Easter to October with a great selection of light bites, big bites, sweet treats, pizzas and daily specials.
 It is a perfect stop for small and large groups with seating outside overlooking the River Shannon.
-The Gift Shop stocks a selection of Irish crafts, books and jewellery.
+The gift shop stocks a selection of Irish crafts, books and jewellery.